Pressures of Being a Stay-at-Home Mom

 One of the most unappreciated career choices is being a stay-at-home mom.
 Yes, I said career choices.
 Being a stay-at-home mom is multiple full-time jobs rolled into one.
 Most people believe that stay-at-home moms (SAHMs) have it made in the shade so to speak.
 I am always amazed at how many people think stay-at-home moms have an abundant amount of time on our hands.
 In fact, I don't know how many friends and family have called me up asking me to do something at a drop of the hat.
 As if I don't already have a large list of things to do.

-Many people perceive stay-at-home moms as couch potatoes watching soap operas all day or sitting at the computer goofing off.
+Many people perceive stay-at-home moms as couch potatoes watching daytime television all day or sitting at the computer goofing off.
 This isn't always the case.
 Most stay-at-home moms do most if not all the cooking, the cleaning, providing taxi service to the kids, the budget, the laundry, and so much more.
 In fact, stay-at-home moms are constantly moving and on most days realizing there just isn't enough hours in the day to accomplish everything.
 Even though being a SAHM has its challenges, it still has its many rewards.

 I have talked with other stay-at-home moms regarding how they feel we are perceived by society today.
 We all agreed that when someone asks us what we do for a living and we respond that we are a stay-at-home mom, we generally get a response that has a hint of disapproving judgment to it.
 We also realized that if we tell people that we are work-at-home moms (WAHMs) then we are given a better, more approving response.
 It's as if we have to be earning some sort of income to be a person of value.
 Most stay-at-home moms know that our job, paid or not, is one of the most important jobs in the world.
 However, it does bother some of us that other people are not as accepting.